Why the Alaska Inside Passage Continues to Lead

 Juneau

 Accessible only by sea or air, Juneau delivers dramatic terrain and strong wildlife viewing.
+Common experiences include:

 For many travelers, Juneau becomes the most active port day of the itinerary.